NicerHugs/basicRouter/README.md

 }
 ```

 If you open up your console and refresh the page, you should now see the `_routes` array, which contains an object for each route in our `routes` hash.
-Each one has two properties, a 'key' and a 'keyRegEx'.
-We can now match our actual fragment identifiers with this regular expression.
+We can now match our actual fragment identifiers with this regular expression to discover their associated key in our original `routes` hash.
 We'll do that with the following function:

 ```
 _matchRoutes: function(hash) {